vasama/allio/docs/windows/01-windows-paths.md

 As a general rule, ALLIO does not accept any paths which would be rejected by Win32 APIs, except when they would be rejected due to length restrictions related to `MAX_PATH`.
 On the other hand, ALLIO does reject some paths which would be accepted by Win32 APIs, when the Win32 behaviour can be considered harmful.

-This means that all files produced by ALLIO can also be opened using Win32 APIs, and vice versa, though to open certain files using ALLIO may require a .
+This means that all files produced by ALLIO can also be opened using Win32 APIs, and vice versa, though to open certain files using ALLIO may require using a different path type.

 ### Win32 Paths Rejected by ALLIO